lambda-orm/lambdaorm-labs/labs/svc/01-northwind-simple/README.md

 **In this laboratory we will see:**

-Stand up a postgres database and lambdaorm service using docker-compose.
+Stand up a postgres database and lambdaorm service using docker compose.
 Create the Northwind sample database tables using the lambdaorm cli.
 Access lambdaorm service endpoints to: